danielgormly/Koa-2.x-Guide/README.md

 Each time Koa uses a piece of middleware, it injects two arguments into it:
 1. `ctx` (short for context), is an object that lets you interface with Node's  request AND the response object, made possible thanks to and JavaScript's setters and getters.
 We will explore this in detail in The Context Object. #TODO
 2. `next` is actually a reference to the next function in the middleware stack.
-If no middleware remain, or only one piece of middleware remains, Koa injects an empty function in its place.
+If zeri ir one piece of middleware remains, Koa injects an empty function in its place.

 ## Orchestrating middleware

-The recommended approach to using Koa is with async functions.
-But let's just start with regular functions.
-There's no technical reason you can't use regular functions, and in some cases (i.e. final piece of middleware it is perfectly fine to use them), however, to ensure maximum reusability, consistency & predictability, I would, and the Koa docs advise the use async functions.
+For pedagogical reasons, let's start with regular functions.
+Technically Koa can run on regular functions, however, to ensure maximum reusability, compatibility, consistency & predictability use async functions.
+If you start using middleware `await next()` and others with unadored `next()` calls you will create extremely confusing behaviour.

 Let's take a look at using 2 pieces of middleware with regular functions: